Themify Review – A Diverse, Versatile and Highly-Capable WordPress Theme Shop

 Most Popular Themify Themes

 Want to see how a Themify theme looks?
 No problem.
-In this section, I’m going to run through the five most popular themes.
+In this section, I’m going to run through five of the most popular themes.

 As the name implies, Landing is a dedicated landing page theme (one we took an in-depth look at when it came out in a previous post).
 As such, the layout is relatively simple, because the aim is to collect as many email addresses as possible — or whatever goal you’re targeting.
 The theme comes with five header options, giving you the opportunity to craft your perfect landing page.
 It also supports more than 25 templates, giving you a range of starting points you can use for inspiration.